Yuzu28/Arc9_Capstone/README.md

 <img src="https://github.com/Yuzu28/Arc9_Capstone/blob/master/Arc9_Frontend/public/mainpage.gif"  width="80%" height="80%">
 </p>

+#### Login and Registration

+*  If the user wishes to save their favorite game, they can register in which required their username, password, and email address.
+Then as a result the user can now login into the site by using their username and password during registration.

 #### Searching
 * In the search bar, users can search for their favorite games.
 As for the example below, let say you want to search for a game called "God Eater".